 As Red Bull Racing got up and running and moved in a positive direction, Steiner was shifted to another Red Bull Racing project – the formation of a new NASCAR Cup Series team in Mooresville, North Carolina.

 The move to the United States presented Steiner with yet another opportunity to build a championship-caliber team from the ground up.
 In April 2006, starting with a clean sheet of paper and no employees or equipment, Steiner built Team Red Bull into an organization that employed more than 200 people with a budget in excess of $50 million.

 Steiner left Team Red Bull in April 2008 but remained in Mooresville.
 He founded FibreWorks Composites in January 2009, where the high-tech carbon-composites design and manufacturing company specializes in racecar development.

 When Gene Haas began exploring the logistics of creating a Formula One team, he tabbed Steiner to lead the effort.
 The man who had been building throughout his racing career was in charge of building the first American-led Formula One team since 1986 in the role of team principal.
 The outfit debuted in 2016 and Steiner delivered.
 Haas F1 Team finished its inaugural season eighth in the constructor standings with a total of 29 points, the most of any new team in this millennium.
-The organization continued to perform in 2017, upping its tally to 47 points and maintaining its eighth-place standing.
+Haas F1 Team scored 93 points in 2018 to finish fifth in the constructors’ standings – its best season to-date in Formula One.

 - Team principal, Haas F1 Team.